Blackhead extraction

 - hydrogen cleansing,

-When comedones are very stubborn, it is advisable to visit a dermatologist who can prescribe appropriate medications.
-Remember, the key to success is proper skin care after the procedure.
+When blackheads are very persistent, a visit to a dermatologist is recommended, who may prescribe appropriate medications.
+Remember, the key to success is proper skin care after the treatment.

-To effectively fight blackheads, it is necessary to use well-chosen cosmetics with active ingredients.
-The most important substances that combat blackheads are:
+To effectively combat blackheads, it is necessary to use well-chosen cosmetics with active ingredients.
+The most important substances fighting blackheads are:

 - salicylic acid (BHA), which deeply cleanses pores,